• Skip to primary navigation

 Use AFM Almighty Adhesive to install them.

-Solid surfance showers are beautiful and non-toxic but I have not found one with a non-toxic glue.
+Solid surfance showers are beautiful and non-toxic but be sure to check the glue.

 Other Options